unocss/unocss/docs/presets/wind.md

 ### Quotes

 Using quotes in the template (the files intended to be processed) is not supported due to how the extractor works.
+E.g. you won't be able to write `before:content-['']`.
+For these cases, you may prefer to introduce a new utility that you can explicitly set such as `class="before:content-empty"`.

 ## Differences from Windi CSS